pnp/pnp.github.io/content/tools/pnp-generator.md

 ---
 title: "PnP SPFx Yeoman generator"
-description: "PThis Yeoman generator provides improved governance for SharePoint Framework projects.
-It extends the out of the box Yeoman generator from Microsoft (@microsoft/generator-sharepoint) with recommended patterns and additional capabilities."
+description: "Start your new SharePoint Framework projects with recommended patterns, improved governance, and additional capabilities.
+This Yeoman generator extends the out of the box Yeoman generator from Microsoft to accelerate building professional solutions quickly."
 image: "images/tool-background-pnp-generator.webp"
 externalUrl: "https://pnp.github.io/generator-spfx/"
 ---